yesterdayne/yesterdayne/README.md

 if you are here you are probably from ponytown! hi! i don't talk much in-game, i am not the best at conversing with strangers but i'll do my best.

-sometimes you might see me sitting in the bakery or in specific fandom spaces, i don't usually talk.
+usually i am either sitting in the bakery, outside the bakery, or SOMETIMES near spawn, i don't usually talk. that doesn't mean i wont, tho! if you wanna talk about one of my interests i am more likely to be talkative vs just general smalltalk haha.

 --------------------------------
 ![bonnie](https://github.com/user-attachments/assets/c29631e1-830c-432e-a3d8-c56d18d9888b)